ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

  to apply weighted imputation.
 * Target Period Link Weight – If using weighted imputation, this value represents the weight of the target period imputation link as a proportion of 1.
-If = 1 or missing, then weighted imputation is not applied.
+If = 1, then the method will take 100% of the target period link.
 * Matched Pair – A contributor that has returned, cleaned, non-zero (unless chosen otherwise) values in both the target and predictive period and within the same imputation class.